Z Battery Royal Artillery: Reformed

-Z Battery, RHA was reformed on 13 February 1900.
+Z Battery, RHA was reformed on 13 February 1900, and stationed at Newbridge Barracks.
 The Brigade system was revived on 1 March 1901 and the battery was assigned to the 4th Brigade-Division, RHA on formation (along with AA Battery, RHA).
 (Note: From 1 July 1889, RHA batteries were lettered in a single alphabetical sequence in order of seniority from date of formation.
 When more than 26 batteries were needed, double letters were used, AA, BB, etc.) In 1903, the brigade was redesignated IV Brigade, RHA and was stationed at Newbridge in Ireland.
 On 1 October 1906, the brigade was redesignated XIV Brigade, Royal Horse Artillery and was broken up on 1 August 1913.
 The battery was transferred to II Brigade, Royal Horse Artillery at Canterbury (Note: Frederick says I Brigade, Royal Horse Artillery.) and was disbanded again on 24 December 1913.

 World War I

 (Tempy) Z Battery

 As a result of the action at Néry on 1 September 1914, L Battery, RHA was almost destroyed as an operational unit: of five Officers, three were killed and two wounded; of 200 Other Ranks, 20 were killed and 29 wounded; and five of six 13 pounders were lost.
 It had to be withdrawn to England to reform.
 (Tempy) Z Battery, RHA was formed on 1 September from the Centre and Left Sections (Note: A Subsection consisted of a single gun and limber drawn by six horses (with three drivers), eight gunners (riding on the limber or mounted on their own horses), and an ammunition wagon also drawn by six horses (with three drivers).
 Two Subsections formed a Section and in a six gun battery these would be designated as Left, Centre and Right Sections.) of I Battery, RHA to replace L Battery in VII Brigade, Royal Horse Artillery, 1st Cavalry Division.
 On 3 September, the Left Section of I Battery was replaced by a section of D Battery, RHA.
 On 15 September, this section returned to D Battery and on 17 September a section of J Battery, RHA joined.
 On 27 September, the sections of I and J returned to their batteries and (Tempy) Z Battery ceased to exist.
 The next day, H Battery, RHA joined 1st Cavalry Division in its place.
 During the battery's brief existence, 1st Cavalry Division saw action in the First Battle of the Marne and the First Battle of the Aisne.